 NYSOFA provides SNAP-Ed programs to older adults at the statewide and regional levels in partnership with the New York State Office of Temporary and Disability Assistance.
 These programs are overseen by a team of Registered Dietitians and experts who specialize in nutrition for older adults.

-In the latest edition of What's Cooking with NYSOFA, our monthly SNAP-Ed NY cooking demo, host Wendy Beckman prepares butternut squash and apple soup.
-Silky smooth, slightly sweet, and super-easy to make, this soup is a cold-weather favorite.
+In the latest edition of What's Cooking with NYSOFA, a monthly SNAP-Ed NY cooking demo by NYSOFA, host Wendy Beckman prepares chicken and rice: a savory, healthy dish.

 - Make Vegetables the Centerpiece of Your Meals